-Learning Management Systems are invaluable tools for individual and corporate training which streamline the relationship between teachers and learners, and store all useful information in centralized databases from where it can be easily accessed.
+Learning Management Systems are invaluable tools for individual and corporate training.
+They streamline the relationship between teachers and learners and store all useful information in centralized databases from where it can be easily accessed.
 That means that they turn learning into a centralized process because all training, performance, and development happen at the very same location.
 Delivery of materials is easy due to their social networking properties, and modules are flexible enough to be personalized to meet every need and style.

-Additionally, upgrades can be made fairly easy, especially when the system is hosted in cloud and doesn’t require individual version control.
+Additionally, upgrades can be made fairly easy, especially when the system is hosted on the cloud and doesn’t require individual version control.
 Requirements are automatically met, and users are instantly informed upon them.
-Overall, LMSs are made to simplify learning, and they are rich with tools and gadgets that helps both learners to understand content, and teachers to administrate the process.
+Overall, LMSs are made to simplify learning.
+They are rich with tools and gadgets that help both learners to understand content and teachers to administer the process.